 Opening the hive

 Remove the top cover and place it aside, being careful not to trap any bees.
 Do the same with the inner cover, which will have more bees on it, probably on both sides.
+Depending on the design of your top cover, in its inverted state it may be a good place to put your boxes as you move to others during your inspection.

 With the upper box exposed, it’s time to take a look at the inner hive.